lyc0826/COMIGHT/README.md

   - Example: A template worksheet has the sum formula "=SUM(A2:D2)" in cell E2, "=SUM(A3:D3)" in E3, and "=SUM(A4:D4)" in E4.
 This function copies the formulas from the E2:E4 range to multiple target worksheets.

-- **Prefix Workbook Filenames with Cell Data:** Extracts data from specified cell ranges across multiple worksheets and uses it as a prefix for the workbook filenames.

-  - Example: Several departmental roster worksheets are stored in workbooks named "Roster1.xlsx", "Roster2.xlsx", "Roster3.xlsx".
-Cells A1 and A2 of each roster worksheet contain the department name and update time, respectively.
-This function extracts the values from A1 and A2 and adds them as prefixes to the file names, renaming them to "[Department Name] [Update Time]_Roster1.xlsx" (e.g. "R&D Department 2023-09_Roster2.xlsx", "Finance Department 2023-10_Roster3.xlsx").

 - **Adjust Worksheet Format for Printing:** Automatically adjusts borders, fonts, line breaks, column widths, row heights, and page layout based on the worksheet content for optimal printing.

 #### **Split Excel Worksheet**